danielvm-git/binance-trading-robot/README.md

 5. Create a new Pull Request

 ## Version History
+* 0.0.8
+ * New feature - Ability to trade on BTC pairs
 * 0.0.7
  * New feature - Asynchronous calls to binance API
 * 0.0.6